patricklafrance/wmfnext-shell/README.md

 }
 ```

-Did you notice that the page is using the `useSession()` hook to retrieve the current session?

 👉 Start all the projects and navigate to the login page, authenticate with "temp" / "temp" and navigate to the _"Remote1/Page 5"_ page.
 You should see the logged in user in the page content.

 👉 Now, it will work fine if every user manually navigate to the login page to authenticate before accessing a page using the session but I doubt those expections will stand for a real application.
 Let's conclude this section by using React Router to protect the routes using the user session.